xw2519/HLP-Project-2022-Team-8/docs/Feature List.md

     Flip and Rotate functionality includes labels and symbol titles.
 Functionality is binded to `Ctrl + R` and `Ctrl + F`.

-- Autoroute and partial autoroute - implemented between ports oriented in all directions (rotation and flip)
+- Autoroute and partial autoroute - implemented between ports oriented in all directions (rotation and flip).

-    `Crtl + A` to re-autoroute a Wire, and/or all wires connected to a Symbol (depending on what is selected before the KeyPress)

-- Defaulting from partial routing to autorouting simplified and improved

-- Stickiness between parallel wires in a same net

 - Something fully working better than current jumps